 How can you offer outside activities to exercisers?

 There is a degree to the safety of different activities that you can practice outside.
 You can drive PT engagement with smaller training groups and encourage 1-to-1 sessions as a starting point.

 Outside group classes where exercisers are maintaining social distance throughout the workout and limiting the exchange of equipment are likely to be as safe as 1-to-1 sessions.
 If the weather allows it, you should seize the opportunity to boost your fitness community and create a buzz with outside workouts.

 Whether you introduce outside classes to your schedule or not, ultimately you should aim to keep workouts shorter for everyone’s benefit.
 Staff members will have more time to clean equipment and gym surfaces as often as possible, while exercisers will have more booking slots available to join.

 What are the most trending outside classes right now?

 Boot Camp training

 Strengthening the body is bound to strengthen the mind, or at least that’s one of the driving factors for the success of the military-inspired training.
-If we thought boot camps were a sensation in 2016, they have now almost become a must have for your gym in 2020!
+If you thought boot camps were a sensation in 2016, they have become a must have for your gym today!